Oliver-Zimmerman/payroc/README.md

     var encryptedData: String? = null,
 )
 ```
 **Note:** For the purpose of this sample app, we are parsing an XML file with stored card data.
-This is not a likely real life use case...
+This is not a likely real life use case.

 ### Observing client events